ortus-boxlang/boxlang-docs/boxlang-language/reference/types/xml.md

 <details>
 <summary><code>childPos(childname=[string], n=[integer])</code></summary>
-Gets the position of a child element within an XML document object.
+<p>Gets the position of a child element within an XML document object.

 The position, in an XmlChildren array, of the Nth child that has the specified name.